Qwyua/Game-WordList/README.md

 ---

+### ❗Gartic WordList - Important Notice

+This project collects words directly from Gartic's internal database.
+Some words may be incorrect or unrelated, but they originate from the game itself.

+⚠️ We do not manually modify words.
+If you find incorrect words, report them to **team@gartic.com**.

+🔹 For contributions, follow the guidelines in [CONTRIBUTING.md](https://github.com/Gartic-Developers/Gartic-WordList/tree/main/.github/CONTRIBUTING.md).
+🔹 Fork the repository if you want to make improvements.
+🔹 We appreciate feedback, but we cannot change the game's word list.

+Thank you for your understanding!

+---
 ## 🌍 **Languages Supported**

 The project currently supports the following languages.
 For each language, an estimate of the total number of words included is provided: